ptomulik/puppet-repoutil/README.md

       .
     }

-Of course, we may operate on exact package names, that is we may request information for one particular package.
+We also may operate on exact package names, that is we may request information for one particular package.
 For example, in order to obtain available package versions we call:

     apache2_versions = repo.package_versions('apache2')